nilson-roman/fc-clean-architecture/README.md

-# Full Cycle Product Notification Pattern Challenge
+# Full Cycle Validating Product Challenge
 This project is a fork of the Full Cycle fc-clean-architecture repository:

 ```sh
 https://github.com/devfullcycle/fc-clean-architecture
 ```

-In this challenge I must implement notification pattern for errors in product validation
+In this challenge I must use a validation factory for product

 ## Installation